berkeley-scf/tutorial-dask-future/index.md

 author: Christopher Paciorek
 ---

+# Flexible parallel processing using the Dask package in Python and the future package in R

 ## 1. This Tutorial

 This tutorial covers the use of R's future and Python's Dask packages, well-established tools for parallelizing computions on a single machine or across multiple machines.
 There is also a bit of material on Python's Ray package, which was developed more recently (but has been around for a while).